pret/pokecrystal/INSTALL.md

 cd /away/we/go
 ```

-The next step is building `rgbds`, the GB compiler.
+The next step is building `rgbds`, the GB assembler.
 Type:

 ```bash
 # download rgbds source code